 Construction of the Tranco list

-We designed the standard configuration of the Tranco list to improve agreement on the popularity of domains and stability over time, using the rankings from the four studied providers as our source data.
+We designed the standard configuration of the Tranco list to improve agreement on the popularity of domains and stability over time, using the available rankings from (currently) five providers as our source data.
 To achieve this, we average ranks over the lists of all four providers over the past 30 days.
 We apply the Dowdall rule (scoring items with 1, 1/2, ..., 1/(N-1), 1/N points) to calculate the new score on which domains are ranked.

 Properties of source lists

-Alexa, a subsidiary of Amazon, publishes a daily updated list consisting of one million websites.
+Alexa, a subsidiary of Amazon, published a daily updated list consisting of up to one million websites, until August 1, 2023.
 Usually only pay-level domains are ranked, except for subdomains of certain sites that provide "personal home pages or blogs" (e.g. tmall.com, wordpress.com).

 The ranks calculated by Alexa are based on traffic data from a "global data panel", with domains being ranked on a proprietary measure of unique visitors and page views, where one visitor can have at most one page view count towards the page views of a URL.
 Alexa states that it applies "data normalization" to account for biases in their user panel.
 The panel is claimed to consist of millions of users, who have installed one of "many different" browser extensions that include Alexa's measurement code.
 However, through a crawl of all available extensions for Google Chrome and Firefox, we found only Alexa's own extension ('Alexa Traffic Rank') to report traffic data.
 Moreover, this extension is only available for the desktop version of these two browsers.
 Chrome's extension is reported to have around 570,000 users; no user statistics are known for Firefox, but extrapolation based on browser usage suggests at most one million users for two extensions, far less than Alexa's claim.